emazlumyan/er-patient-triage-system-project/README.md

 **Project Context**

 The Emergency Room Patient Triage System project was part of the curriculum of the course CS/IS 212 (Advanced Data Structures) at Glendale Community College.
+The project tasked students with developing a useful system for effectively conducting important emergency room management operations.

 **Project Overview**